-To disinfect your nebulizer, simply repeat these four steps and add 2 to 3 drops of white vinegar to your distilled water and then run a full cycle.
+To disinfect your pocket nebulizer, simply repeat these four steps and add 2 to 3 drops of white vinegar to your distilled water and then run a full cycle.
 After this solution is nebulized, run one more cycle of just distilled water.
 Wipe out the medicine cup with distilled water to ensure there is no vinegar residue left over.

 Nebulizers vs. Inhalers: What’s the Difference?

 The biggest difference between nebulizers and inhalers is that an inhaler treats fewer respiratory conditions than a nebulizer.
 Your doctor is more likely to recommend that you use nebulized therapy when you have a virus like bronchitis or pneumonia, but not an inhaler.

 Plus, inhalers require a certain amount of coordination for the medication to reach your lungs, there is a lot of room for error.
 If you don’t use your inhaler correctly, you may not be getting your entire dose of medications.

 With a portable nebulizer machine, you simply keep the mouthpiece or mask to your mouth and breathe in the mist.
 This makes it more difficult to lose the medication, meaning it’s a more accurate dose each time you use it.

 When you need breathing treatment, your doctor may prescribe both an inhaler and a nebulizer, knowing that the inhaler is quicker, but the nebulizer is more likely to give you an accurate dose.

 The biggest downside of nebulization therapy is portability.
 But, TruNeb™ portable nebulizers fix that issue because of how similar they are to inhalers.
 Most portable nebulizer machines are just slightly larger than the average inhaler, making it just as convenient to take on the go.